+Source: table processed by the author(s) of this study

 Note: Responses were measured on a five-point Likert scale (1 = Strongly Agree / Much Better; 5 = Strongly Disagree / Much Worse).
 Percentages are rounded.

 Quantitative data were collected using a five-point Likert scale completed by eight English teachers to examine their instructional preferences and perceived challenges in using PowerPoint, textbooks, and government-developed lesson plans.
 Although the sample size was limited, the data reveal consistent and meaningful patterns that provide insight into teachers’ classroom decision-making.